 If you’ve ever thought of a collectible as “very hard to find,” then consider the story of Thomas Würk, one of hobbyDB’s new Curators.
 He has an amazing collection of 1/66 scale Schuco Super Schnell cars and other related brands… but getting his hands on them has never been easy.

-“I started collecting these models now for over 40 years ago with a break of nearly 20 years,” he said.
+“I started collecting these models over 40 years ago with a break of nearly 20 years,” he said.
 “In my childhood I collected only eleven of them, because it was very difficult in Eastern-Germany.”
 Yes, Thomas lived on the other side of the Berlin Wall, where anything from Western Europe, including toy cars, was nearly impossible to obtain.
 “At this time I had no contact behind the border.
 I got Matchbox models from my grandma, who had relatives in West Germany.
 I swapped some of those against Schucos with friends in my town.
 So every model was hard to get.”

 By the time Germany was unified, and the borders opened up, he had moved onto other interests and responsibilities in life.
 He eventually started collecting them again in 2004, which presented a different challenge: The Schuco Super Schnell cars were no longer in production.
 “It was much easier to get some items, but now the condition became a problem.
 Most of the toy cars are much play-worn… high mileage in the sandbox, so much lost paint and scratches everywhere.”